- This event has passed.

-Malla Nunn is the author of four internationally published adult crime novels set in 1950s’ Apartheid South Africa.
+Malla Nunn is the author of four internationally published adult crime novels set in 1950s’ apartheid South Africa.
 Her debut YA novel, When the Ground is Hard, is set in a Swaziland boarding school where two girls of different castes bond over a shared copy of Jane Eyre.
+Her debut adult novel, A Beautiful Place to Die, won the Sisters in Crime Davitt Award for Best Adult Crime Fiction in 2009.

 - Event Category: